epunx2/ericchrobak.com/_posts/2024-07-22-Deploying-Ruby-To-AWS-Lambda.md

   ```bash
   $ touch lambda_function.rb
   ```
 6. Add function to the Ruby file - Lambda requires lambda_handler as the function name.
-This article won't go into what pass through event or context.
+This article won't go into what passes through event or context.
 You can read more about it [here](https://docs.aws.amazon.com/lambda/latest/dg/ruby-handler.html)
   ```ruby
   def lambda_handler(event:, context:)
     # Your code here